Habatakurikei/llmmaster/README.md

 - Customizable generation parameters
   - Required parameters: `provider` and `prompt`
   - Optional parameters: `model` and particular parameters for different model
+  - Exception: `prompt` is not required for Audio-to-Text Models.
 - Thread-based execution for improved performance

 ## Supported LLM Providers and Models